SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - emperumAn who put in efforts (to get me); me who became the target of his efforts.

-- ellAm than uLLE kalandhu ozhindhOm – Just like one being contained in thousand and a small step is contained in sea, we had divine union in which all different tastes/flavours manifested.
+- ellAm than uLLE kalandhu ozhindhOm – Just like one [the numeral] is contained in thousand and a puddle of water is contained in sea, we had divine union in which all different tastes/flavours manifested.

 How did they mix?